All Episodes

 I think you're absolutely right on this point.

-And I would say you start with the premise, as I've written about in my books, that pretty much all the narratives you see in popular life, whether it's on social media, the news, billboards you see, it's all being the strings are being pulled by these multi-billion dollar industries that seek to shape us,
+And I would say you start with the premise, as I've written about in my books, that pretty much all the narratives you see in popular life, whether it's on social media, the news, billboards you see, it's all being, the strings are being pulled by these multi-billion dollar industries that seek to shape us.

 Of course he wanted to try and create chaos.

-Uh I think Rod Rosenstein was correct.
+I think Rod Rosenstein was correct.

-But if we if the media is gonna tell America that Russian influence and interference matters, and then they're gonna ignore that we had a we we literally had an FBI informant inside of Putin's operatives network in America,
+But if the media is going to tell America that Russian influence and interference matters, and then they're going to ignore that we had a we literally had an FBI informant inside of Putin's operatives network in America and he was reporting back to our government all these crimes being committed by Putin's thugs here,

-and he was reporting back to our government all these crimes being committed by Putin's thugs here, his operatives here, and the whole goal was to get a foothold in America's uranium industry, and they ended up successful eighteen months later because the then Obama administration and the Cyphyist board signed off on it.
+his operatives here, and the whole goal was to get a foothold in America's uranium industry, and they ended up successful 18 months later because the then Obama administration and the CFIS board signed off on it.

-They don't care about Russia, they don't care about Russian interference.
+They don't care about Russian interference.

 And similarly, that goes for the fake dossier.

-If we care about Russian interference in an election, well, I think that the same media would care about a Hillary Clinton bought and paid for Russian dossier using somebody a f uh that's not an American citizen, a foreign national, to get this propaganda, not verify the propaganda, all designed to manipulate the American voters, and then it even gets used as an application and a Pfizer warrant to spy on a a Trump campaign associate.
+Well, I think that the same media would care about a Hillary Clinton bought and paid for Russian dossier using somebody that's not an American citizen, a foreign national, to get this propaganda, not verify the propaganda, all designed to manipulate the American voters.

-Now that that's the these are bigger stories to me that actually have evidence.
+Now, these are bigger stories to me that actually have evidence.

-I don't see any evidence of Trump Russia collusion.
+I don't see any evidence of Trump-Russia collusion.

 I think you're absolutely right again.

-The Ukrainians who oppose the Russians naturally have been able to coordinate with or collude, if you will, the Democratic National Committee to get some of their information and intelligence and things that they wanted promulgated against the Russians into the hands of the FBI and get it reported also in the hands of reporters.
+And number two, which hasn't been reported, I hope to publish on this pretty soon, which hasn't been reported much, the Ukrainians, who oppose the Russians naturally, have been able to coordinate with, or collude, if you will, the Democratic National Committee to get some of their information and intelligence and things that they wanted promulgated against the Russians into the hands of the FBI and get it reported also in the hands of reporters.

 No, there is none.

-And I've you know, I've even written down sort of memorialized the many different former Obama officials and Republicans and Democrats who have all said that, even when they've reviewed classified evidence.
+And I've, you know, I've even written down, sort of memorialized the many different former Obama officials and Republicans and Democrats who have all said that, even when they've reviewed classified evidence.

-And if you notice, it seems to me that the argument's shifting a little bit, whereby some of the people who factually stated that there had been some sort of proven illegal collusion between Trump and Russia are now saying things like, see, we told you the Russians were involved in social media.
+And if you notice, it seems to me that the argument's shifting a little bit whereby some of the people who factually stated that there had been some sort of proven illegal collusion between Trump and Russia are now saying things like, see, we told you the Russians were involved in social media.

 They're not even really arguing the same point anymore, but they're still acting as if the point has been proven.

-Mueller, for me, um, I look at a guy that he doesn't have any Trump supporters, doesn't have any Republicans on his team.
+Mueller, for me, I look at a guy that he doesn't have any Trump supporters, doesn't have any Republicans on his team.

-He has a lot of people that donated to people like Obama and and people like Hillary Clinton and the DNC.
+He has a lot of people that donated to people like Obama and people like Hillary Clinton and the DNC.

 And then I look at what the New York Times described, Andrew Weissman, his hitman and his track record.